pnlbwh/pnlpipe/README.md

 *pnlpipe* is a framework for the authoring and running of file based data processing pipelines, as well as for the automated installation of prerequisite software packages.
-Once you have written a pipeline, and the installation recipes for the software it relies on, you will be able to build all of its dependent software automatically, and run it with one or more combinations of parameters (including multiple software versions).
-It is efficient in that it will only regenerate outputs when their upstream dependencies have changed.
+Once you have written a pipeline, and the installation recipes for the software it relies on, you will be able run it with one or more combinations of parameters (including multiple software versions), and be able to build all of its dependent software automatically.
+It is efficient in that it will only regenerate outputs when their upstream dependencies have changed, and will share outputs between pipelines.

 Included are some of the PNL's neuroimaging pipelines, written using a library and scripts that you can use to extend and write new pipelines.